freezman14/One_Week_Of_Floyd_Protests/README.md

 Count in the list: 168.

-You can access my Updated list on [github](https://github.com/freezman14/Floyd-Protests-Police-Accountability-Links)
+You can access my Updating list on [github](https://github.com/freezman14/Floyd-Protests-Police-Accountability-Links)

 If you’d like to contribute please visit [/r/2020PoliceBrutality](https://old.reddit.com/r/2020PoliceBrutality/) to post new videos.